 Driven by research, curriculum alignment and career pathways development occurs while leveraging local assets based on regional data findings, employer and learner needs.

-STEP 2 – Conduct curriculum alignment based on regional occupational skill and knowledge demand and college readiness standards with input from employer partners.
+STEP 2 – Conduct curriculum alignment based on regional occupational skill and knowledge demand data and college readiness standards with input from employer partners.

 STEP 3 – Integrate high quality regionally contextualized career awareness, self exploration, career exploration and career pathways planning into the mainstream curriculum while addressing rigorous career and college readiness standards in literacy and math and promoting workplace learning.
 This component recommends the integration of career portfolios / individual learning plans (ILPs) and a pathways to apprenticeship credential into the standards based curriculum.
 See Research Base diagram